hepaestus/ubuntu_club_notes/irc_concepts.md

 ![Add Account Basic](/images/pidgin_add_account_basics.png)

 In the basic tab: Set the Protocol to **irc**.
+Enter your preferred **username**, this how you will be seen by all other users.
+Then, set your preferred server.

+- `irc.libera.chat` - Generally Server
+- `irc.ea.libera.chat` - East Asia Server
+- `irc.au.libera.chat` - Australia/New Zealand Server

-Enter your preferred **username**, this will be seen by all other users.
-And then set your preferred server.
-The **Local Ident** is what your own username name will look like to yourself in the channel window.
-No Password is entered at this time.
+ The **Local Ident** is what your own username name will look like to *yourself* in the channel window.
+Note: no Password is entered at this time.
 You may leave the Local Alias option blank as well.

 ![Add Account Advanced](/images/pidgin_add_account_advanced.png)